JohnOliWong/HITSZ-CHS-Thesis-Template/README.md

  - In VS Code, click the gear icon in the lower left corner, choose _settings_, search for _Force Recipe Usage_ in the search bar, uncheck the box
  - use the hotkey <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>B</kbd> to compile the file, the PDF output will be saved in the same directory

-Note that the last step is used to switch the compiler from the default one to XeLaTeX, which supports custom font faces
+Note that the second to last step is used to switch the compiler from the default one to XeLaTeX, which supports custom font faces